Why AI in marketing is only as good as the person who asks it

 2. lead the AI – don’t wait for inspiration

 AI is not a partner that is inspired by itself.
 It needs guidance.
-Those who simply “let it do its thing”,
+If you simply “let it do its thing”, you get generic results.
+If you set the direction, you will get answers that are connectable.

 Example: